Email: s dot shapiro at warwick dot ac dot uk

 I teach on the English and Comparative Literary Studies program.
 Born and raised in New York State, my first degree was in Chemistry.
 After deciding that my future did not rest in refluxing organic solutions, I went to graduate school in English.
 During that time I studied at the Department of Cultural Studies (Birmingham University, England) and briefly researched at the Gramsci Institute in Rome.
-Returning to the US, I worked as a graphic designer, had some art installations exhibited, and became involved in AIDS activism (see the web site initially created by me: www.actupny.org).
+Returning to the US, I worked as a graphic designer, had some art installations exhibited, and became involved in ACT UP/NY.
 Destiny brought me back to the Midlands.

-My research interests focus on writing and culture of the United States; Cultural Studies; literary theory; marxism, world-systems analyses; urban and spatial studies, sociology of religion, television studies, and critiques of mental disease.
+My research interests focus on writing and culture of the United States; Cultural Studies; literary theory; marxism, world-systems analyses; urban and spatial studies, sociology of religion, and television studies.
 For a more complete list of publications, see this pageLink opens in a new window.
 For a curated list of videos from Occupy Wall Street, see this pageLink opens in a new window.

-I also belong to WReC (Warwick Research Collective), a group interested in moving beyond older models for literary and cultural studies, which published its first collective findings in Combined and Uneven Development: Towards a New Theory of World-Literature (Liverpool UP 2015).
+I have also worked as a member of WReC (Warwick Research Collective), a group interested in moving beyond older models for literary and cultural studies.
+WReC published its first collective findings in Combined and Uneven Development: Towards a New Theory of World-Literature (Liverpool UP 2015).